lni-dev/moodle-qtype_regexmatchcloze/usage-examples.md

 | `[[\*]]`            | `*`                                     | `\` is the escape character for .^$*+-?()[]{}\\\|                |
 | `[[a{3, 6}]]//`     | `aaa`, `aaaa`, `aaaaa`, `aaaaaa`        | `{n,m}` matches Between n and m times                            |

-## Regexmatch Cloze question text syntax
+## Regexmatch Cloze Question Text Syntax
 The question text can contain multiple gaps.
 The gaps are introduced using double square brackets with the gap number
 inside: `[[1]]`.
 The order of the gaps does not matter.
 Duplicated gaps are not allowed.
 Each gap must be defined.